Quenary/tugtainer/readme.md

       --name=tugtainer \
       --restart=unless-stopped \
       -v tugtainer_data:/tugtainer \
-      -v /var/run/docker.sock:/var/run/docker.sock \
+      -v /var/run/docker.sock:/var/run/docker.sock:ro \
       quenary/tugtainer:latest
   ```

-- ### Remote Hosts
+- ### Remote hosts

   To manage remote hosts from one UI, you have to deploy the Tugtainer Agent.
   To do so, you can use [docker-compose.agent.yml](./docker-compose.agent.yml) or following docker commands.

-  After deploying the agent, in the UI follow Menu -> Hosts, and add it with the corresponding parameters.
+  After deploying the agent, in the UI follow Menu -> Hosts, and add it with the respective parameters.

   Remember that the machine with the agent must be accessible for the primary instance.